1896 United States presidential election: Other candidates

 One month after McKinley's nomination, supporters of silver-backed currency took control of the Democratic convention, held in Chicago on July 7–11.
 Most of the Southern and Western delegates were committed to implementing the Populist Party's "free silver" ideas.
 The convention repudiated Cleveland's gold standard policies and Cleveland himself.
 This left the convention wide open: there was no obvious successor to Cleveland.
 A two-thirds vote was required for the nomination and the silverites had it in spite of the extreme regional polarization of the delegates.
 In a test vote on an anti-silver measure, the Eastern states (from Maryland to Maine), with 28% of the delegates, voted 96% in favor.
 The other delegates voted 91% against, so the silverites could count on a majority of 67% of the delegates.

 The attorney, former congressman, and unsuccessful Senate candidate William Jennings Bryan filled the void.
 A superb orator, Bryan hailed from Nebraska and spoke for farmers suffering from the economic depression following the Panic of 1893.
 At the convention, he gave what has been considered one of the greatest political speeches in American history, the "Cross of Gold" Speech.
 Bryan presented a passionate defense of farmers and factory workers struggling to survive the economic depression, and attacked big-city business owners and leaders as the cause of much of their suffering.
 He called for reform of the monetary system, an end to the gold standard, and government relief efforts for farmers and others hurt by the depression.
 Bryan's speech was so dramatic that many delegates carried him on their shoulders around the convention hall afterward.

-The next day, eight names were placed in nomination: Richard "Silver Dick" Bland, William J. Bryan, Claude Matthews, Horace Boies, Joseph Blackburn, John R. McLean, Robert E. Pattison, and Sylvester Pennoyer.
+The next day, eight names were placed in nomination: Richard Bland, William J. Bryan, Claude Matthews, Horace Boies, Joseph Blackburn, John R. McLean, Robert E. Pattison, and Sylvester Pennoyer.
 Despite a strong initial showing by Bland, who led on the first three ballots, Bryan's speech helped him gain the momentum required to win the nomination, which he did on the fifth ballot, after most of the other candidates withdrew in his favor.

 After Bland's defeat, his supporters attempted to nominate him as Bryan's running mate, but Bland was more interested in winning back his former seat in the House of Representatives, and so withdrew his name from consideration despite leading the early rounds of voting.
 Arthur Sewall, a wealthy shipbuilder from Maine, was eventually chosen as the vice-presidential nominee.
 It was felt that Sewall's wealth might encourage him to help pay some campaign expenses.
 At just 36, Bryan was only a year older than required by the Constitution to be president.
 He remains the youngest person ever nominated for president by a major party.